A measure of intelligence of an approximation of a real number in a given model: Intelligent rational approximations

 \end{prop}

-Using Dirichlet's diophantine approximation theorem (see \cite[Chapter 1]{bug}) and the properties of the regular continued fraction convergents of a real number (see \cite[Chapter 1]{khi}), we immediately deduce (from Proposition \ref{pp3}) the following corollary:
+Using Dirichlet's Diophantine approximation theorem (see \cite[Chapter 1]{bug}) and the properties of the regular continued fraction convergents of a real number (see \cite[Chapter 1]{khi}), we immediately deduce (from Proposition \ref{pp3}) the following corollary:

 \begin{coll} Let $\alpha$ be an irrational number.
-Then there is an infinitely many $\mu'$-intelligent rational approximations of $\alpha$.
+Then there are infinitely many $\mu'$-intelligent rational approximations of $\alpha$.
 Particularly, any regular continued fraction convergent of $\alpha$ is a $\mu'$-intelligent approximation of $\alpha$ in the rational model. $\square$ \end{coll}

-\textbf{For all that follows, we forget the measure $\boldsymbol{\mu'}$ and we work only with our first measure of intelligence $\boldsymbol{\mu}$}.
+\textbf{For the rest of this paper, we discard $\boldsymbol{\mu'}$ and work exclusively with the original measure of intelligence $\boldsymbol{\mu}$}.

-The following theorem shows the existence of intelligent rational approximations of some irrational numbers which are not regular continued fraction convergents of those numbers. \begin{thm} Let $x > 1$ be an irrational number and let $[a_0 , a_1 , \dots]$ be its regular continued fraction expansion (where $a_i \in \N^*$ for all $i \in \N$).
-Suppose that for some $n \in \N$, we have:
+The following theorem shows the existence of intelligent rational approximations of some irrational numbers which are not regular continued fraction convergents of those numbers.